 Registrants must meet these at all times and we will use them if someone raises a concern about a registrant’s practice.

 We also use them to help us make decisions about the character of professionals who apply to our Register.

-Each profession has its own Standards of proficiency and these set the threshold (entry level) requirements for the safe and effective practice for that profession.
+Each profession has its own standards of proficiency and these set the threshold (entry level) requirements for the safe and effective practice of that profession.
 Registrants must continue to meet these standards as far as they relate to their scope of practice.

 A registrants’ scope of practice will often develop as they progress their career and become more focused or specialised than that of an ‘entry level’ colleague.

 Where this is the case, registrants need only meet those standards of proficiency that relate to their current scope of practice.

 CPD ensures that registrants continue to develop new skills throughout their career, meaning they can practice safely.

 If a registrant cannot prove they have kept up their CPD, they may be removed from the Register.